 Diagnostics

-Many people, finding a ball in their groin or under the knee, are very frightened.
-There is no reason for panic, but such formations cannot be ignored;
+Many people find a ball in their groin or under their knee very scared.
+There is no reason to panic, but such formations cannot be ignored;

 Treatment

-Treatment for lymphadenopathy consists in treating the primary cause: inflammatory or systemic.
+Treatment of lymphadenopathy consists of therapy primary cause: inflammatory or systemic.

-With a cancerous nature of the process, the patient is transferred to oncologists, where he will undergo specialized treatment.
+If the process is cancerous, the patient is transferred to oncologists, where he will undergo specialized treatment.

-In case of systemic diseases, such as AIDS, hepatitis, toxoplasmosis, mononucleosis and others, infectious disease doctors will treat the patient, prescribing treatment taking into account the nature of the pathogen.
+For systemic diseases such as AIDS, hepatitis, toxoplasmosis, mononucleosis and others, infectious disease doctors will treat the patient, prescribing treatment taking into account the nature of the pathogen.

-With banal inflammatory changes of a local nature or primary lymphadenitis, treatment will be aimed at combating the infection.
-Antibiotics for bacterial infections or antiviral drugs for herpes infection will be used.
-In the case of a local process, local treatment can also be applied - various compresses and lotions on the affected nodes.
+In case of banal inflammatory changes of a local nature or primary lymphadenitis, treatment will be aimed at fighting the infection.
+Antibiotics will be used when bacterial infections or antiviral drugs for herpetic infection.
+In the case of a local process, you can also use local treatment– various compresses and lotions on the affected nodes.

-In case of suppuration of the lymph node, an autopsy, drainage of the focus of infection and a massive course of antibiotic therapy are required.
+In case of suppuration of the lymph node, an opening, drainage of the source of infection and a massive course of antibacterial therapy are required.

-Banal local inflammation of the lymph nodes disappears within 7-14 days, but the nodes can remain enlarged for up to six months.
+Banal local inflammation of the lymph nodes goes away within 7-14 days, but the nodes can remain enlarged for up to six months.

-The lymphatic system in the human body is represented by a network of vessels, fluid (lymph) flowing through them and lymphoid tissue (nodes).
-In women, the inguinal lymph nodes (located in the pelvic region) play an important protective role.
-They are responsible for healthy fertility.
+The lymphatic system is represented in the human body by a network of vessels, fluid (lymph) flowing through them and lymphoid tissue (nodes).
+In women, the inguinal lymph nodes (located in the pelvic area) play an important protective role.
+They are responsible for healthy reproductive function.

-The lymph nodes act as biological filters.
-The peripheral organs are located in the area of the joints - in the places where lymph is collected, following from various tissues of the body through the vessels of the lymphatic system.
+Lymph nodes perform the function of biological filters.
+Peripheral organs are located in the joint area - in places where lymph flows from different tissues of the body through the vessels of the lymphatic system.

 The appearance of organs may differ in shape: